arrozet/dr-artificial/README.md

 ## License

-This project is developed for the **Dedalus Datathon Andalucia 2025** and is for educational and research purposes only.
+This project was developed as part of the **Dedalus Datathon Andalucia 2025** and is intended for educational and research purposes only.
+It is provided "as is" without warranty of any kind.
+Use at your own risk.

-## Acknowledgments

-Special thanks to Dedalus and the Datathon organizers for providing the datasets and evaluation framework.